WASP-18

-The star, although similar to Sun in terms of overall contents of heavy elements, is depleted of carbon.
-Carbon to oxygen molar ratio of 0.23 for WASP-18 is well below solar ratio of 0.55.
+The star, although similar to the Sun in terms of overall contents of heavy elements, is depleted in carbon.
+The carbon to oxygen molar ratio of 0.23 for WASP-18 is well below the solar ratio of 0.55.

+There is a red dwarf companion star at a separation of 3,519 AU.

 Planetary system

-In 2009, the SuperWASP project announced that a large, hot Jupiter type extrasolar planet, WASP-18b, was orbiting very close to this star.
+In 2009, the SuperWASP project announced the discovery of a large, hot Jupiter type exoplanet, WASP-18b, orbiting very close to this star.
+It has an orbital period of less than a day and a mass 10 times that of Jupiter.

 Observations from the Chandra X-ray Observatory failed to find any X-rays coming from WASP-18, and it is thought that this is caused by WASP-18b disrupting the star's magnetic field by causing a reduction in convection in the star's atmosphere.
 Tidal forces from the planet may also explain the higher amounts of lithium measured in earlier optical studies of WASP-18.